 A Welcome Email

 Your customer launch plan could be as simple as a well-constructed welcome email.
-You probably already have one: can you make it function even better?
+You probably already have one.
+Question is, can you make it function even better?

 When I signed up for the Haiku Deck service for creating online presentations, I wasn’t actually working on a presentation at the time.
 Months later, I needed to use the service.
 After searching through my email, I found a welcome letter that refreshed my memory and got me started, including: